Analytics and Sales Reports

 ↑ Back to top

 The Date Range picker allows you to specify which dates to include in the report being viewed.
-When you first open the Date Range Picker, a variety of popular presets allow you to quickly choose some common date ranges:
+When you first open the Date Range Picker, a variety of popular presets allow you to quickly choose from common date ranges:

 • Today